 Your children are back in school, and before you know it, they will be bringing home homework.

-According to Beverly Anderson, executive director for Ebenezer Child Care Centers with locations on Milwaukee’s southside, and in downtown Milwaukee, Oak Creek and West Allis/Wauwatosa, “Homework is an important part of school.
-It teaches children to be responsible, how to manage their time, and how to think independently.
-As parents you can do a number of things to help children develop these skills.”
+According to Beverly Anderson, executive director for Ebenezer Child Care Centers with locations in downtown Milwaukee, Oak Creek and West Allis/Wauwatosa, “Homework is an important part of school.
+It teaches children how to be responsible, manage their time, and think independently.
+As parents, you can do several things to help children develop these skills.”

 Below are some tips:

-Anderson says one of the best things you can do for your children is to help them get organized, so they can easily focus on their homework.
-This means helping them set up an area in the house that is conducive for working on homework.
-It should be a quiet space, free from distractions, which has plenty of natural light or a lamp and all the supplies they need be it paper, pencils, rulers, markers, a calculator, or a computer.
+Anderson says one of the best things you can do for your children is help them get organized, so they can easily focus on their homework.
+This includes helping them set up an area in the house that is conducive for working on homework.
+It should be a quiet space, free from distractions, with plenty of natural light or a lamp, and all the supplies they need be it paper, pencils, rulers, markers, a calculator, or a computer.

-“Use electronic or TV time as a reward for when homework is completed,” says Anderson.
+“Use electronics and television as a reward for when homework is completed,” says Anderson.
 “This will help your children focus on what they need to do, knowing that they get down time when their homework is completed.”

 Finally, Anderson says it is important to be supportive when your children are working on their homework.
 This means that you are not creating distractions or excessive noise to prevent them from focusing.
-It also means that you are present for them if they need assistance, and that you can help them locate online resources or resources from their school if they are having difficulty completing their homework and you can’t be of assistance.
+It also means that you are present for them if they need assistance.
+For example, you can help them locate online resources or resources from their school if they are having difficulty completing their homework and you can’t be of assistance.